Mohan-Kumar-Dalei/ApexUI/README.md

 # 🔥 ApexUI – The Ultimate Modern UI Toolkit for React

-Blazing-fast, beautifully animated, and developer-first React UI library built with Tailwind CSS, GSAP, and Framer Motion.
+A powerful React UI library built for speed, style, and smooth interactions.
+With Tailwind CSS, GSAP, and Framer Motion.
+ApexUI delivers next-level animations, sleek components, and a developer-first workflow
-**Perfect for modern apps, portfolios, dashboards, and high-performance UIs.**
+**perfect for apps, dashboards, and creative portfolios. 🎯**

 ---